AndrewAkinson/python3-therion-analyzer/README.md

-This repository contains a python package and wrapper code to extract selected keywords and associated data from survex data source file trees (`.svx` files), following the `include` statements.
-Extracted keywords include begin and end statements, station fixes, entrance tags, co-ordinate system declarations, and others as desired.
+This repository contains a python package and wrapper code to extract selected keywords and associated data from survex data source file trees (`.svx` files), following the file inclusion statements.
+Extracted keywords can include begin and end statements, station fixes, entrance tags, co-ordinate system declarations, and others as desired.
 The extracted keywords and data are returned as a pandas dataframe which can be exported to a spreadsheet (see wrapper code).